Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 * If you ever want to modify the value stored in a global variable from in a function, you must use a global statement on that variable

+---

 #### Exception Handling

 * Can be handled with `try` and `expect` statements
 * You can put code that may cause an error in the `try` block
 * Then you can handle the error in the `expect` block
-	* `expect` needs to have the error in its definiton
+	* `expect` needs to have the Exception in its definiton

 Example